syncfusion-content/ej2-react-docs/ej2-react/grid/selection/cell-selection.md

 The Toggle selection allows to perform selection and unselection of the particular row or cell or column.
 To enable toggle selection, set [`enableToggle`](https://ej2.syncfusion.com/angular/documentation/api/grid/selectionSettings/#enabletoggle) property of the **selectionSettings** as **true**.
 If you click on the selected row or cell or column then it will be unselected and vice versa.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/selection-cs2/app/index.jsx %}
+{% include code-snippet/grid/selection-cs2/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/selection-cs2/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/selection-cs2/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/selection-cs2/app/index.tsx %}
+{% include code-snippet/grid/selection-cs2/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}